When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 - Website $10 average monthly

-After going through our budget and making the above, imaginary budget cuts, we calculated that we could lower our monthly spending by $620 to a bare minimum of $2,067 to get by each month, which includes a $328 car payment!
-A year from now when the loan is paid off, our minimum will go down to $1,739.
+After going through my budget and making the above, imaginary budget cuts, I calculated that I could lower my monthly spending by $620 to a bare minimum of $2,067 to get by each month, which includes a $328 car payment!
+A year from now when the loan is paid off, my minimum will go down to $1,739.

-With this number in mind, we are extremely confident in our long-term financial security.
-If either of us lost our full-time jobs, the other’s would still cover our monthly expenses.
-Plus, with our side-hustle we have an extra $800-1,000 coming in each month not included in our income on Mint.
+With this number in mind, I am extremely confident in my long-term financial security.
+Plus, with my side-hustle, I have an extra $800-1,000 coming in each month not included in my income on Mint.

-As we mentally prepare for a possible eventual recession we have an extra level of financial safety because we know exactly how much we need each month to get by without dipping into our savings.
-We know how much we can get by on if things get desperate.
+As I mentally prepare for a possible eventual recession I have an extra level of financial safety because I know exactly how much I need each month to get by without dipping into my savings.
+I know how much I can get by if things get desperate.

-We also have a goal to work towards… How can we create multiple streams of income outside of our current jobs that can cover our monthly expenses?
+I also have a goal to work towards… How can I create multiple streams of income outside of my current job that can cover my monthly expenses?

 It’s impossible to predict the future.
 If you’re being honest, you really have no idea what tomorrow will hold for, but there are steps you can take today to position yourself as best as possible.